-In this chapter, I have discussed the concept of teaching, teaching skills, micro-teaching, importance of micro-teaching, problems of micro-teaching with the advantages and disadvantages of micro-teaching.
-I also discussed the concept of teacher education, the development of teacher education in South Africa along with the policy document and the development of teacher education programmes.
-I discussed the teacher education modules in alignment with MRTEQ.
-I also discussed the concept of technology, the relevance of technology to the teaching and learning situations, I discussed the concept of digital technology and its functions to the teaching and learning processes.
-I conclude this chapter with the concept of the social media platform using cell phones as a second companion to reflect on the act of learning to teach.
-In the next chapter, I will discuss the methodology procedure in line with the research design using the mixed method paradigm.
-The population and the sample procedure were discussed; I discuss how video presentations and interview schedules were used for data collection in line with the data analysis procedure.
+In this chapter, the researcher discussed the concept of teaching, teaching skills, micro-teaching, importance of micro-teaching, problems of micro-teaching with the advantages and disadvantages of micro- teaching.
+He also discussed the concept of teacher education, the development of teacher education in South Africa along with the policy document and the development of teacher education programmes.
+The teacher education modules in alignment with MRTEQ were discussed along the concept of technology, the relevance of technology to the teaching and learning situations.
+The researcher discussed the concept of digital technology and its functions to the teaching and learning processes.
+The chapter was concluded with the concept of the social media platform using cell phones as a second companion to reflect on the act of learning to teach.
+In the next chapter, the researcher discusses the methodology procedure in line with the research design using the mixed method paradigm.
+The population and the sample procedure were discussed; He discusses how video presentations and interview schedules were used for data collection in line with the data analysis procedure.